Consensys/truffle-security/README.md

 # Introduction

-The NPM package behind "truffle analyze".
+The NPM package behind "truffle run analyze".

 _This is alpha code.
 You won't be able to use this without a MythOS account, and will be more generally distributed in the December to January time period._